hereon-mbs/MBS-3D-OptFlow/Demos/WireDemo/README.md

-# Demo - Tensile Testing of Surface Etched NiTi-Wires
+## Tensile Testing of Surface Etched NiTi-Wires

 <br>
 In this demo we explore how to handle poorly textured samples with gradient based masking and how to minimize bias from larger motion across image boundaries.